renovate-bot/gemini-cli-extensions-_-cloud-sql-mysql-observability/README.md

 # Gemini CLI Extension - Cloud SQL for MySQL Observability

-This Gemini CLI extension provides a set of tools to interact with [Cloud SQL for MySQL](https://cloud.google.com/sql/docs/mysql) instances.
-It allows you to manage your databases, execute queries, and explore schemas directly from the [Gemini CLI](https://google-gemini.github.io/gemini-cli/), using natural language prompts. enhance the user experience by providing a unified interface for managing and monitoring database performance and health by letting the customers get the system/query insights data via Gemini CLI.
+This Gemini CLI extension provides a set of tools to interact with [Cloud SQL for MySQL](https://cloud.google.com/sql/docs/mysql) monitoring metrics.
+It allows you to fetch a wide range of database metrics, enabling comprehensive monitoring of database performance and health directly from the [Gemini CLI](https://google-gemini.github.io/gemini-cli/), using natural language prompts.

 Learn more about [Gemini CLI Extensions](https://github.com/google-gemini/gemini-cli/blob/main/docs/extension.md)